Kenosha and Spring Grove pursuit ends in Illinois, 1 in custody

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-No Kenosha deputies were injured, and no squads were damaged in the pursuit.
+Deputies managed to deflate one of the truck's front tires.
+Sheriff's officials said the driver kept going, headed south on I-94 back into Illinois.

+Kenosha County deputies stopped following the truck once it reached the state line.
+Spring Grove, Illinois police continued to chase the truck.
+They said the chase ended in Waukegan.

-According to officials, two people were in the car; Kenosha deputies believe one is in custody.
+Officials said two people were in the car, and they believe one person was arrested.

+FOX6 News reached out to Spring Grove police for more information on the arrest(s) but have not heard back.